Chillin' in Another World with Level 2 Super Cheat Powers: Main characters

 The former Dark One ("Demon Lord") and a friend to Flio and Rys.
+The twelfth to hold the title throughout the 500-year war, he dislikes needless conflicts, which is why the Dark Army has largely been at a standstill with humanity for many years.
 He initially sought to gain Flio's strength for his army, but grew to enjoy his company instead.
-Ghozal also became smitten with Balirossa.
-He does not like needless conflicts, which is why the Dark Army has been at a standstill with humanity, unless necessary, for many years.
+Gholl also became smitten with Balirossa due to her threatening him at swordpoint when they first met, she initially unaware of who he was.